-Join Jan Kabili for an in-depth discussion in this video Sharpening, part of Up and Running with Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Sharpening, part of Learning Lightroom 6 and Lightroom Classic CC.

 - The sharpening controls in the Develop module's detail panel are designed to compensate for the image softening that's inevitable in digital capture and RAW conversion.
 This kind of sharpening is known as capture sharpening.
 Capture sharpening in the Detail panel is probably not the only time you'll sharpen an image.
 When you export, or otherwise output a photo, it will get sharpened again using different controls, as we'll see later in the course when I take you through the export window.
 In between capture sharpening and output sharpening, you might do some additional creative sharpening using local adjustment tools like the Adjustment brush.